 Your thoughts, actions, level of control, and life are no longer yours.
 Friends and family start to get annoyed and avoid.
 You’re exhausted.
 All you want at this point is relief via a magic eraser.

 It is impossible to completely forget someone.
 This post is not an amnesia initiator.

 It’s about forgetting all of the toxicity that’s weighing you down so that you can REMEMBER how to swim back up to land.

-For this post, I’m going to focus on how to forget about a toxic ex – this is someone who at any point dishonored, devalued, deceived you, and made you feel like loving you was hard.
+For this post, I’m going to focus on how to forget about a toxic ex – this is someone who at any point dishonored, devalued, lied to you, and made you feel like loving you was hard.
 Even though it may seem easier to forget and move on from mistreatment, these can be the hardest types of exes to forget.

 Although empathetic and connected people are extremely hard to forget, they always leave with respectful transparency.
 The breakup is still very painful but it’s clear-cut.
 There is no confusion, ambiguity or bs with these people.
-15 times out of 10, they speak with dignified action and stay on their white horse.
+Ten times out of ten, they speak with dignified action and stay on their white horse.
 Losing someone like this is excruciating, but at least there’s no unknown due to clear actions that follow clear communication.